kalyan678/llms-reading-huggingface-with-notebooklm/README.md

 ## Sample Prompts

-> Why did Hugging Face include GPT-2 despite known risks?
+> Why did Hugging Face include GPT-2 despite its known risks?

->  Compare hallucination risks in GPT-2 vs FLAN-T5.
+> Compare hallucination risks in GPT-2 vs. FLAN-T5.
+Which model is safer for factual generation?

-> Why can’t NotebookLM give details about GPT-4.1?
+> Why can’t NotebookLM provide details about GPT-4.1?

-> Based on source docs, which model is safer for factual tasks?
+> Based solely on the uploaded source documents, which model is more reliable for factual tasks?

 All prompts are categorized in the [NotebookLm_Prompts.txt](./NotebookLm_Prompts.txt) file.